gbtami/pychess-variants/static/docs/torishogi.md

 ![Falcon](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Falcon.png)

-The Falcon moves like a king except *it cannot move straight backwards* (on the picture, this is the empty space between the talons and tail at the bottom of the piece).
+The Falcon (鷹, *taka*) moves like a king except *it cannot move straight backwards* (on the picture, this is the empty space between the talons and tail at the bottom of the piece).
 This is the most powerful unpromoted piece in the game (tied with the quails), as its large coverage allows it to deliver checkmate very easily.

 The Falcon is the other of the two promotable pieces, and it promotes to the **Eagle**.